Measuring AI Ability to Complete Long Software Tasks: Extrapolation

-Figure~\ref{fig:multiverse-boxplot} shows a sensitivity analysis of our results over various sources of noise. ``Bootstrap (tasks)" reflects our limited number of tasks and the fact that tasks of the same human duration vary in difficulty for models, while ``Bootstap (runs)'' derives from our limited number of runs; the combination of these two is shown as the confidence region in Figure~\ref{fig:headline}. ``Bootstrap (models)" represents the limited number of models in our dataset. ``Weighting/regularization" represents methodological choices; this perturbation includes 10 hyperparameter combinations with and without task diversity weighting, and with a logistic regression regularization parameter between 0.01 and 0.2. ``IID Baseline Noise'' multiplies every task duration by a random factor based on the empirical distribution of baseline times.
-We combine these into an overall estimate of uncertainty in the past trend, and do the same for the 2024--2025 only trend (note that our confidence in this trend is much lower because there are only six models in this time span).
+\paragraph{Sensitivity analysis} Figure~\ref{fig:multiverse-boxplot} shows a sensitivity analysis of our results over various sources of noise. ``Bootstrap (tasks)'', ``Bootstrap (runs)'' and ``Bootstrap (models)" represents the limited number of tasks, run-to-run variance, and limited models respectively. ``Weighting/regularization" represents methodological choices; this perturbation includes 10 hyperparameter combinations with and without task diversity weighting, and with a logistic regression regularization parameter between 0.01 and 0.2. ``IID Baseline Noise'' multiplies every task duration by a random factor based on the empirical distribution of baseline times.
+Note our confidence in the 2024--2025 only trend is low because there are only seven frontier models in this time span.

-Because our analysis puts low probability on the growth rate of time horizon on our tasks being much slower than one doubling every 8 months, the uncertainty in the extrapolated date of 1-month AI is fairly small (80\% CI width about 2 years, central estimate late 2029).
-Bootstrapping over our task distribution and runs contributes most of the uncertainty, representing our limited task dataset and the variance in difficulty (for models) between tasks of the same human length, as well as run-to-run variance.
-If future progress instead follows the 2024--2025 trend, 1-month AI would arrive sooner, with half the probability in 2027 and early 2028.
+Because our analysis puts low probability on the growth rate of time horizon on our tasks being much slower than one doubling every 8 months, the uncertainty in the extrapolated date of 1-month AI is fairly small (80\% CI width about 2 years, central estimate mid-2029).
+If future progress instead follows the 2024--2025 trend, 1-month AI would arrive sooner, with half the probability in 2027 and even late 2026.

 It is possible that systematic biases and alternate methodologies have a greater impact on forecasts, and we discuss these in Appendix~\ref{app:robustness}.
 In addition, due to the inherent difficulty of predicting the future, real forecasts will have larger error than this naive extrapolation, which we discuss below.